manuelgavidia/radius-eap-tls_docker/README.md

 # Radius EAP-TLS

-A lightweight and fast freeradius eap-tls server.
+A lightweight and fast freeradius eap-tls server to test WISUN authentication.

 This image is based on the minimalistic Alpine Linux.

-## Build and launch
+## Build

-The following command will build, launch the container, generate the certificates and copy them to host.
+The following command will build the container, generate the certificates volume and copy them to host.

-    ./launch.sh

-If in this step is created the PKI infrastructure, use "radius" for the client key or change the password in eapool_template.conf
+    ./build.sh

+This step creates the PKI infrastructure, keys are generated without password.

 ## Test with eapol_test